EshbanTheLearner/thepersonalMSDS-v2/todayilearned.md

 ## Part - I (13 January 2020 to 22 April 2020)

+### Day 02 | January 15, 2020 | Wednesday

+**Today's Progress:** Learned about uni-quantitative variables and how to represent it using Histogram and Stemplot.
+I also learned about how to interpret these graphs for further insights.

+**Description:** This includes the following:
+- One Quantitative Variable: Graphs
+  - Introduction
+  - Histogram
+    - Intervals
+    - Shape
+    - Center, Spread, and Outliers
+  - Stemplot

 ### Day 01 | January 14, 2020 | Tuesday

 **Today's Progress:** Got a formal intro to statistics, learned about Exploratory Data Analysis and One Categorical Variable